cdktf/cdktf-provider-cloudflare/docs/zeroTrustAccessApplication.java.md

 The amount of time that tokens issued for this application will be valid.

 Must be in the format `300ms` or `2h45m`.
 Valid time units are: ns, us (or µs), ms, s, m, h.
+Note: unsupported for infrastructure type applications.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.4.0/docs/resources/zero_trust_access_application#session_duration ZeroTrustAccessApplication#session_duration}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.5.0/docs/resources/zero_trust_access_application#session_duration ZeroTrustAccessApplication#session_duration}

 ---